centiservice/mats3/README.md

 Most other distributed architectures trying to alleviate the problems of synchronous HTTP calls, heavily leak the underlying distribution principles and architecture, whether it is event sourcing, sagas, messaging, or external orchestration.
-Mats3 abstracts this away in a substantial and meaningful way, letting developers focus on what needs to happen - the business logic - not how it’s coordinated.
+Mats3 abstracts this away in a significant and meaningful way, letting developers focus on what needs to happen - the business logic - not how it’s coordinated.

 # Examples